 On all records since Nothing, guitarists Thordendal and Hagström use custom-made Nevborn, and custom Ibanez eight string guitars.
 These guitars add two low strings to allow the crushing, heavy riffs to be played in even lower registers.
 They currently use Line 6's Vetta II Amps.

-In regards to lyrics, the main lyricist of Meshuggah is drummer Tomas Haake, who uses vocabulary and metaphorical styling.
-Through abstract descriptions, Haake tackles such topics as: The self, society, mendaciousness, the human condition, and spatial/4th dimensional concepts.
-While Haake tends to write the majority of the lyrics, guitarist Mårten Hagström also contributes to certain songs.
+In regards to lyrics, the main lyricist of Meshuggah is drummer Tomas Haake, who uses complex, but precise, vocabulary and metaphorical styling.
+Through abstract descriptions, Haake's lyrics discuss such topics as the self, society, mendaciousness, and the human condition, all with an overarching theme that intertwines with metaphysical concepts relating to the psychedelic experience.
+While Haake tends to write the majority of the lyrics, guitarist Mårten Hagström also contributes to some songs.